Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries: Introduction

 Therefore, we see \emph{micro-patching} of known vulnerabilities at the binary level as a promising path to improve the security of low-cost devices.
 In this paper, we focus on the problem of flexibly rewriting and reassembling the patch in a target binary; a complete end-to-end solution additionally requires applying existing techniques for identifying open-source libraries in firmware~\cite{libdb} and finding known vulnerabilities~\cite{DuanBXKL17,DavidPY18}.
 In our prototype, we employ Intel's publicly available CVE-bin tool~\cite{tool:CVE-bin-tool} for this purpose.

 Binary rewriting is a challenging problem in itself.
 Existing approaches involve either static~\cite{KimKCKSZX17,DuckGR20,egalito,BaumanLH18} or dynamic~\cite{DuanBJAXISL19,He22,NieslerSD21,SalehiP24} techniques to modify the binary code.
 A survey by Wenzl et al.~\cite{WenzlMUW19} finds that work so far predominantly focuses on the x86 architecture, leaving 32-bit ARM binaries, typical for IoT devices, with fewer solutions.
 To the best of our knowledge, in this paper we are the first to propose a minimally invasive local reassembly approach for an automated patching process.
 Crucially, we require a persistent solution where the code is written into the binary itself.
 Unlike dynamic approaches such as OSSPatcher, which pioneered runtime patching on Android~\cite{DuanBJAXISL19}, we cannot rely on intercepting the loading or linking process on general IoT devices, where the global flow of control may be unknown.
 Our problem is also harder than other common static binary rewriting tasks: the code being rewritten can interact heavily with the rest of the binary, including references to functions and global variables.

 However, our setting offers the unique advantage that we do have \emph{some} source code for the binary we are rewriting; we just may not have the exact same source code, and the compilation of the target is outside our control.
 We leverage our knowledge about the code to identify functions to be patched and match basic blocks such that we can reconstruct code and data references.
-In summary, the main contributions of this paper are: \begin{itemize} \item A concept and algorithm for minimally invasive local reassembly of micro-patches in ARM binaries, to effectively patch known vulnerabilities in IoT firmware.
-By introducing the notion of matches and references, we ensure that only the necessary portions of the code are modified~(\autoref{sec:automatic_binary_patching}). \item The implementation of this algorithm in \emph{Match \& Mend}, a working prototype system for automated binary patching in ELF binaries~(\autoref{sec:implementation}). \item A thorough evaluation of our prototype on both the MAGMA benchmark and a dataset of real-world firmware images, demonstrating that Match \& Mend can successfully patch firmware vulnerabilities in practice~(\autoref{sec:evaluation}). \end{itemize}

-We will release all source code and data upon acceptance of this paper.
-We make all sources, test suites, and targets available to the reviewers in an anonymized repository.\footnote{\url{https://anonymous.4open.science/r/match-mend}}